castillosebastian/castillocs/content/posts/documents_qa/index.en.md

 | **4.
 Identify Relevant Documents** | Select Documents `[d1,d2]`` | Based on the similarity scores, the system identifies the most relevant documents from the corpus that might contain the answer. |
 | **5.
 Generate Answer** | Provide Response | The system generates an answer based on the content of the most similar documents. |

 The solution addresses the Question-Answering problem in two steps.
-It first operates on a vectorized database of our corpus 'C', where each 500-character document has its associated embedding.
-The search is performed based on similarity between the vectorized question 'p' and the corpus documents [d1,...,dN] using their respective indices.
+It first operates on a vectorized database of our corpus `C`, where each 500-character document has its associated embedding.
+The search is performed based on similarity between the vectorized question `p` and the corpus documents `[d1,...,dN]` using their respective indices.
 For similarity calculation, we use the Euclidean distance between vectors with the L2 norm (vector subtraction, where the resulting vector's L2 norm gives us the distance between them: the smaller the distance, the greater the similarity).

 {{< admonition type=info title="Embeddings" open=false >}}
 ### Embeddings